TL;DR

 Because Sourcetree is free, students will save money on version control when they use it.

-Sourcetree's native Atlassian integration means Bitbucket pull requests, Jira issue keys in commits, and Git-flow workflows all connect seamlessly.
+Sourcetree's native Atlassian integration means Bitbucket pull requests, Jira issue keys in commits, and Git-flow workflows all connect smoothly.
 If your team is already invested in the Atlassian stack, Sourcetree provides the tightest integration of any Git GUI.

 Migrating from Fork to Sourcetree involves cloning your existing repositories into Sourcetree.
 Sourcetree will automatically detect Git repositories and allow you to add them to its interface.
 However, custom configurations and settings from Fork will need to be manually reconfigured in Sourcetree.